 In addition to general risks associated with our international sales, licensing activities and operations, we are also subject to risks specific to the individual countries in which we do business.
 We cannot be certain that the laws and policies of any country with respect to intellectual property enforcement or licensing, issuance of wireless licenses or the adoption of standards will not be changed or enforced in a way detrimental to our licensing program or to the sale or use of our products or technology.
 Declines in currency values in selected regions may adversely affect our operating results because our products and those of our customers and licensees may become more expensive to purchase in the countries of the affected currencies.
-During the first quarter of fiscal 2007, 69% of our revenues were from customers and licensees based in South Korea, Japan and China, as compared to 71% during the first quarter of fiscal 2006.
-During fiscal 2006, 70% of our revenues were from customers and licensees based in South Korea, Japan and China, as compared to 69% during fiscal 2005.
+During the first nine months of fiscal 2007 and fiscal 2006, 70% of our revenues were from customers and licensees based in South Korea, Japan and China.
+During fiscal 2006, 70% of our revenues were from customers and licensees based in South Korea, Japan and China, Buring fiscal 2005.
 These customers sell their products to markets worldwide, including Japan, South Korea, China, India, North America, South America and Europe.
 A significant downturn in the economies of Asian countries where many of our customers and licensees are located, particularly the economies of South Korea, Japan and China, or the economies of the major markets they serve would materially harm our business.

-The wireless markets in Brazil, China and India, among others, represent growth opportunities for us.
-If wireless operators in Brazil, China or India, or the governments of Brazil, China or India, make technology deployment or other decisions that result in actions that are adverse to the expansion of CDMA technologies, our business could be harmed.
+The wireless markets in China and India, among others, represent growth opportunities for us.
+If wireless operators in China or India, or the governments of China or India, make technology deployment or other decisions that result in actions that are adverse to the expansion of CDMA technologies, our business could be harmed.